CyVerse-learning-materials/container_camp_workshop_2018/dockerintro.rst

 ..
 Note::

 	Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.
 If you're on Linux, you may need to prefix your docker commands with sudo.
 Alternatively to run docker command without sudo, you need to add your user (who has root privileges) to docker group.
-	For this run `sudo usermod -aG docker $USER` command.
-Once you have done that, you have to just logout and login again.
+	For this run:

+	# Create the docker group.

+	$ sudo groupadd docker

+	# Add your user to the docker group.

+	$ sudo usermod -aG docker $USER

+	Log out and log back in so that your group membership is re-evaluated

 The `pull` command fetches the alpine image from the Docker registry and saves it in our system.
 You will see more about it later.
 You can use the `docker images` command to see a list of all images on your system